enthought/mayavi/docs/source/mayavi/example_using_with_scipy.rst

 different parameters as a function of these parameters and of time.
 The flow is used by every ODE_ (ordinary differential equation) solver, it give the dynamic of the system.
-The dynamics we are interested in is made of the force deriving from the potential, that we shake with time in the three direction, as well as a damping force.
+The dynamics we are interested in is made of the force deriving from the potential, which we shake with time in the three directions, as well as a damping force.
 The damping coefficient and the amount and frequency of shaking have been tuned to give an interesting dynamic. ::